ynuo-o/Visual-system-logbook-/lab1/README.md

  ```

-#### Step 2 Rotation About the Image Centre
+#### Step 2 Define rotation centre and Inverse matrix

-Rotation matrices operate around the **origin (0,0)**.
-To rotate the image about its **true geometric centre**, the centre coordinates are computed as:
+First, we calculate the geometric center of the image to allows rotation to occur around the true geometric centre rather than the top-left corner.
+Since MATLAB uses 1-based indexing, the formula `(cols + 1) / 2` and `(rows + 1) / 2`  is used to precisely locate the geometric centre, ensuring the rotation is perfectly symmetrical without any spatial drift.
 ```matlab
 cx = (cols + 1) / 2
 cy = (rows + 1) / 2
  ```
-which allows rotation to occur around the true geometric centre rather than the top-left corner.

 To avoid the holes and pixel overlaps produced by forward mapping, the algorithm applies the inverse rotation matrix:
 ```matlab